EwenG/muance/README.md

 `remove-hook` does nothing if another `remove-hook` hook as already been implemented by one of the ancestors of the vnode.

-The helper function `remove-dom-node` can be used to remove a node from the DOM.
+The helper function `remove-node` can be used to remove a node from the DOM.

-- (m/remove-dom-node dom-node)
+- (m/remove-node dom-node)

 ### Components lifecycle hooks